First performance is Nov. 9 at Empire Theater in Grand Forks.

 “I’ve never been on stage before, but I thought my experiences and passion for the subject could make me a good fit,” Huff said.
 “It’s important for me to help tell the story that, yes, it is hard to come home, but don’t count us out yet, someday we will become the greatest generation.”

-Page 2 of 2 - The performances are a collaboration between Fargo based Theatre B and the U.S. Department of Veteran Affairs.
+The performances are a collaboration between Fargo based Theatre B and the U.S. Department of Veteran Affairs.